asm-shahadat/asm-shahadat.github.io/_pages/publications.md

 Conference Papers
 -----------------

 * **Hossain, ASM Shahadat**.
 "Customer Segmentation using Centroid Based and Density Based Clustering Algorithms."
 In _2017 3rd International Conference on Electrical Information and Communication Technology (EICT)_, pp. 1-6.
 IEEE, 2017.
+  **[Cited by: 43]**

+**Work in progress**:

-_[I have been working on 2 conference papers to be submitted based on my [M.S. thesis](https://www.proquest.com/docview/3100751446) titled "Evaluating Computational Reproducibility of Jupyter Notebooks Using Machine Learning and Natural Language Processing."]_
+_I have been working on 2 conference papers to be submitted based on my [M.S. thesis](https://www.proquest.com/docview/3100751446) titled "Evaluating Computational Reproducibility of Jupyter Notebooks Using Machine Learning and Natural Language Processing."_

 <!-- New style rendering if publication categories are defined -->
 <!--